40tude is a rapidly expanding group of people who have decided to take action against the second biggest cancer killer in the Western world.

 Things we have learned about Colon Cancer

-- This needn’t be the case: colon cancer is one of the easiest cancers to treat if it is detected early.
+This needn’t be the case: colon cancer is one of the easiest cancers to treat if it is detected early.
+The really good news is that this cancer is also preventable in nearly all patients, through regular screening

-- Colonoscopy and high quality CT colonography are currently the 'gold standards' of bowel screening.
-The NHS is not able to offer these forms of screening to the whole population but that shouldn't stop you considering adding them to your screening programme.
+High quality CT Colonography and colonoscopy are the most accurate methods for examining the colon for precursor polyps and cancer.
+The NHS is not able to offer these forms of screening to the whole population but that shouldn't stop you considering adding them to your screening programme